 \item \textbf{The microtubules are distributed around each centrosome in an isotropic fashion.} We hypothesized an isotropic distribution of microtubules around each centrosome following \citep{howard06}.
 This was also suggested through electron microscopy \citep{redemann16}.

 \item \textbf{Free-end catastrophes are negligible.} With the above estimate of the microtubule number and considering a microtubule growing speed in the cytoplasm $v^+ = 0.67\;\mu\text{m/s}$ \citep{srayko05} and a shrinking one $v^- = 0.84\;\mu\text{m/s}$ \citep{kozlowski07}, we could estimate that about 70 microtubules reach the cell periphery (assumed to be at $15\;\mu\text{m}$ from the centrosome) at any moment and per centrosome, if the free-end catastrophe rate is negligible.
-This estimate appear consistant with the instantaneous number of force generator in an half-cortex, estimated between 10 and 100 \citep{grill03}.
+This estimate appears consistent with the instantaneous number of force generators in an half-cortex, estimated between 10 and 100 \citep{grill03}.

-Recently, it was proposed that the catastrophe rate could be as high as $0.25\;\text{s}^{-1}$ in the mitotic spindle \citep{redemann16}.
+Furthermore, it was recently proposed that the catastrophe rate could be as high as $0.25\;\text{s}^{-1}$ in the mitotic spindle \citep{redemann16}.
 On the one hand, this might be specific to this organelle since the spindle is much more crowded than the cytoplasm.
 On the other hand, these authors proposed a total number of microtubules two to three folds larger than our estimate.
 We asserted that our conservative estimate of the microtubule quantity combined with the negligible free-end catastrophe resulted in similar modelling results, with the advantage of the simplicity over a full astral microtubule model.
 In other words, we focused on the fraction of astral microtubules not undergoing free-end catastrophe, which was the only one measurable at the cortex.